 The home has very large windows and doors.
 How does this impact lighting design?

-This house was conceptualized as a “view camera” to capture the views of the ocean on one side and the yachting channel on the other.
-Coupled with this was the desire to gather as much natural light as possible.
+We conceptualized the house as a “view camera” to capture the views of the ocean on one side, and the yachting channel on the other.
+There’s also the desire to gather as much natural light as possible.
 The large windows frame views, afford ample sunlight, and create cross ventilation for cooling the house.

 Is there an aspect of the lighting design that you are most fond of?

 I particularly like the modern globe chandelier at the top of the stairs.
 It reminds me of earth at night as seen from space.